dottjt/plastic/chapters/09-death.md

 Sometimes, it feels like I'm granted permission to be an awful person.
 Like I'm allowed to be so absolutely consumed in hatred that I don't even know who I am anymore.

+I wasn't exactly sure why I hated my mother so much.
+At this point in time, it just was.
+An immediate reaction to a symbol of pain.
+A justified reason to

+It was a state of mind which my brain had defaulted to.
+Certainly, I believe that I always had this anger inside me, merely that I